spinnaker/kayenta/docs/canary-config.md

 # Canary Config

-The purpose of this doc is to describe the schema using [Markdown Syntax for Object Notation (MSON)] for Canary Configurations.
+The purpose of this doc is to describe the schema for Canary Configurations using [Markdown Syntax for Object Notation (MSON)].

 ## Canary Config Object model (object)

-The canary config object, is how users of the Kayenta API describe how they want Kayenta to compare there canary metrics against there baseline metrics for their applications.
+The canary config object is how users of the Kayenta API describe how they want Kayenta to compare the canary metrics against the baseline metrics for their applications.

 ### Properties

-- `id` **some-custom-id** (string, optional) - If not supplied a GUID will be generated for you.
-However you can supply a custom string here.
-The id is used when you call Kayenta to trigger canary execution, if you do not want to supply the config as part of the request.
+- `id` **some-custom-id** (string, optional) - You can supply a custom string here.
+If not supplied, a GUID will be generated for you.
+The id is used when you call Kayenta to trigger a canary execution, if you do not want to supply the config as part of the request.
 - `name` **my-app golden signals canary config** (string, required) - Name for canary configuration.
 - `description` **Canary config for my-app** (string, required) - Description for the canary configuration.
 - `applications` (array[string], required) - A list of applications that the canary is for.
-You can just have a list with single item `ad-hoc` as the entry, unless you are storing the configuration in Kayenta and sharing it.
+You can have a list with single item `ad-hoc` as the entry, unless you are storing the configuration in Kayenta and sharing it.
 - `judge` ([CanaryJudgeConfig](#CanaryJudgeConfig-object), required) - Judge configuration.
 - `metrics` (array([CanaryMetricConfig](#CanaryMetricConfig-object))) - List of metrics to analyze.
 - `templates` (map<string, string>, optional) - Templates allow you to compose and parameterize advanced queries against your telemetry provider.
 Parameterized queries are hydrated by values provided in the canary stage.
 The **project**, **resourceType**, **scope**, and **location** variable bindings are implicitly available.
 For example, you can interpolate **project** using the following syntax: **\${project}**.